Dominant Auslander-Gorenstein algebras and mixed cluster tilting: Introduction

 is the infimum of $i\ge0$ such that $I^i$ is non-projective.
-This was a starting point of Auslander-Reiten theory developed in the 1970s.
+This was one of the starting points of Auslander-Reiten theory developed in the 1970s.
 It encodes the representation theory of $B$ into the homological algebra of its Auslander algebra $A$.
-In \cite{I6}, this correspondence was generalized to the higher Auslander correspondence for each $d \geq 1$ by establishing a bijection between so called $d$-cluster tilting modules (see \eqref{define CT}) and \emph{$d$-Auslander algebras}, which are by definition those artin algebras $A$ with $\gldim A \leq d+1 \leq \domdim A$.
-Finite dimensional algebras admitting $d$-cluster tilting modules are called \emph{$d$-representation finite}.
-These notions play an important role in higher Auslander-Reiten theory of finite dimensional algebras and Cohen-Macaulay representations \cite{I5}, and found several applications and interactions with other fields, including cluster algebras of Fomin-Zelevinsky \cite{FZ} and non-commutative crepant desingularizations in algebraic geometry \cite{V}.
-We refer to, for example, \ \cite{AT,DI,DJL,DJW,GI,IO1,IO2,JKM,H,HS,HI1,HI2,HZ1,HZ2,HZ3,JK,M,P,ST,Va,W,Wu} for more results on $d$-representation-finite algebras and higher Auslander-Reiten theory.
+More generally, algebras $A$ satisfying $\gldim A\leq d\leq \domdim A$ are called \emph{$(d-1)$-Auslander algebras} for each $d\ge0$, and there exists a bijective correspondence (called the higher Auslander correspondence) between \emph{$d$-cluster tilting modules} $M$ over finite dimensional algebras $B$ (see \eqref{define CT}) and $d$-Auslander algebras for each $d\geq 1$ given by $M\mapsto A=\End_B(M)$ \cite{I6}.
+Finite dimensional algebras $B$ with $\gldim A \leq d$ admitting $d$-cluster tilting modules are called \emph{$d$-representation finite}.
+These notions are central in higher Auslander-Reiten theory of finite dimensional algebras and Cohen-Macaulay representations \cite{I5}.

-The defining property of higher Auslander algebras can be regarded as a non-commutative analogue of commutative regular rings of dimension two.
-In fact, Auslander algebras are typical examples of so called Auslander-regular rings, which play important roles in various areas, including homological algebra, non-commutative algebraic geometry, analytic $D$-modules, Lie theory and combinatorics, see for example \cite{C,IM,VO}.
-Recently in \cite{IyaSol}, Iyama and Solberg generalised the class of higher Auslander algebras to the realm of infinite global dimension by generalising a classical work by Auslander and Solberg \cite{AS}.
-They define an algebra $A$ to be \emph{minimal Auslander-Gorenstein} if $\idim A \leq d \leq \domdim A$ for some $d \geq 2$ and generalise several classical results to this more general situation.
-We refer to, for example, \ \cite{CIM,CheKoe,DITW,HKV,Grev,LMZ,LZ,MS,MMZ,Mc,NRTZ,PS,R,Z} for results on higher Auslander algebras and minimal Auslander-Gorenstein algebras.
+A further generalisation of the Auslander correspondence to algebras with infinite global dimension was established recently in \cite{IyaSol}, building upon \cite{AS}.
+In this setting, Auslander algebras are replaced by \emph{minimal Auslander-Gorenstein algebras}, which are algebras $A$ with $\idim A \leq d \leq \domdim A$ for some $d \geq 0$.
+Similar to the higher Auslander correspondence, we have $A\simeq \End_B(M)$ for some finite dimensional algebra $B$ and a \emph{precluster tilting $B$-module} $M$.
+Several applications and interactions with other fields are found; these include cluster algebras of Fomin-Zelevinsky \cite{FZ} and non-commutative crepant desingularisations in algebraic geometry \cite{V}, see also \cite{AT,DI,DJL,DJW,GI,IO1,IO2,JKM,H,HS,HI1,HI2,HZ1,HZ2,HZ3,JK,M,P,S,ST,Va,W,Wu} and \cite{CIM,CheKoe,DITW,HKV,Grev,LMZ,LZ,MS,MMZ,Mc,NRTZ,PS,R,Z}.